mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 {% endhint %}

 ### Capture
 The capture request would be used to capture a biometric from MOSIP compliant devices by the applications.
 The capture call will respond with success to only one call at a time.
-So in case of a parallel call the device info details are sent with status as "Busy".
+So, in case of a parallel call the device info details are sent with status as "Busy".

 #### Capture Request
 ```